Service Advancetrac Warning Light – What Is It? Causes & How To Reset

 Have you been seeing the ‘Service Advancetrac’ warning light on your dashboard and wondering what could have gone wrong with your vehicle?

-This is a pretty common issue with Ford F150, Mustang, Explorer, Fusion, Edge, and Expedition.
+This is a pretty common issue with the Ford F150, Mustang, Explorer, Fusion, Edge, and Expedition.
 Most times, the warning light is followed by a loss of power in your steering and faulty blinkers

 1. Melting Wiring Harness